 In addition, our facility offers a board-certified orthopedic surgeon when your beloved pet suffers a torn ACL, fracture, or other orthopedic injury.

 Sometimes pet owners know their animal is having an issue, but are not entirely sure it warrants an immediate trip to the hospital.
 Here are some guidelines for accessing our emergency care services:

-- Consumption of toxins or foreign objects— If you know your dog or cat swallowed something like like rat poison, a sock or other objects, do not hesitate to bring him or her in.
+- Consumption of toxins or foreign objects—If you know your dog or cat swallowed something like rat poison, a sock, or other objects, do not hesitate to bring him or her in.
 We can often avoid a crisis by inducing vomiting and saving your pet from a costly surgery.

 These are not the only emergency-level issues your pet may face; these are just commonplace ones to serve as a general guide.
 When in doubt, play it safe and come in right away.

 So what happens when these critical care issues arise after our facility has closed?
 Clinton Veterinary Hospital is proud to partner with the following 24-hour emergency care providers serving the Connecticut shoreline:

 Clinton Veterinary Hospital can take emergency cases during the following hours: